HK Exchange says four firms buy back shares

-Nov 26 (Reuters) - The Hong Kong stock exchange said on Tuesday four companies had repurchased their ordinary shares in the market.
+HONG KONG, Nov 21 (Reuters) - The Hong Kong stock exchange said on Thursday four companies had repurchased their ordinary shares in the market.

 The following is a table regarding share buybacks: